 Quantification of the genetic distance between populations is essential in many genetic research programs.
-Several formulae have been proposed for the estimation of the genetic distance between populations using gene frequency data.
-Nei's D has been the most widely used genetic distance measure in different research programs.
-But the selection of a suitable measure to estimate genetic distance between real-world human populations is a very difficult task.
-The present study was undertaken to estimate the genetic distance between Barak Valley Muslims (BVM) and other twenty four nations with the ABO blood group gene frequency data using seven different formulae, as well as to estimate the correlation coefficients between distance measures and to work out the regression equations.
-Seven genetic distance measures namely Nei's D, Nei's Nm, La, Nei's Da, Dc, Re and Nei's Ne were calculated between BVM and other 24 nations.
-Correlation coefficients of Nei's D with other measures were determined to find out which other genetic distance measures were similar to Nei's D. Linear regression equations of Nei's D with other distance measures were determined.
-Nei's D showed a highly significant (p=0.01) positive correlation with Cavalli-Sforza and Edwards chord distance Dc (0.90), Reynolds Re (0.90), Nei's Da (0.74) and Nei's Ne (0.63) but a negative correlation with Nei's Nm and La.
-Since Nei's D had very high positive correlation with Dc and Re distance measures, any one of these measures could be reliably used in genetic analysis instead of all the three measures for estimating genetic distance between populations.
+Several formulae were proposed for the estimation of genetic distance between populations using gene frequency data.
+But the selection of a suitable measure for estimating genetic distance between real-world human populations is a very difficult task despite the widely used measure Nei's D. The present study was undertaken to estimate the genetic distance between Barak Valley Muslims (BVM) and other twenty-four nations using seven different measures with ABO blood group gene frequency data for comparative analysis and to estimate the correlation coefficients between distance measures and to work out the linear regression equations.
+Seven genetic distance measures namely Nei's D, Nei's Nm, La, Nei's Da, Dc, Re and Nei's Ne were estimated between BVM and other 24 nations enroute the journey of mankind from Africa that commenced about 200,000 years ago (www.bradshawfoundation.com).
+Correlation coefficients between Nei's D with other measures were estimated to find out which other genetic distance measures were closely related to Nei's D. Nei's Da (0.74) and Nei's Ne (0.63) but negative correlation with Nei's Nm and La.
+Linear regression equations of Nei's D with other distance measures were estimated as Da = -0.80 + 1.34D, Dc = 1.91 + 4.44D, Re = -0.51 + 0.24D and Ne = -7.60 + 1.30D.

-Keywords: comparison, gene frequency, genetic distance measure
+Keywords: ABO gene, genetic distance, human populations